Skip to content

 Distributed Index Building

-Lance-Ray provides distributed index building functionality that leverages Ray's distributed computing capabilities to efficiently create text indices for Lance datasets.
+Lance-Ray provides distributed index building functionality that leverages Ray's distributed computing capabilities to efficiently create indices for Lance datasets.
 This is particularly useful for large-scale datasets as it can distribute index building work across multiple Ray worker nodes.

 Distributed APIs